-Mastering the Jaw Thrust Maneuver: Modified Technique for Airway Management
+Mastering the Jaw Thrust Maneuver: Technique for Airway Management

 The Jaw Thrust Maneuver is a vital first aid technique used to secure and maintain an open airway in an unconscious patient while minimizing the risk of aggravating neck or spinal injuries.
 This maneuver is particularly useful when dealing with trauma cases or when the traditional head tilt-chin lift technique might not be appropriate due to suspected neck injury.